MechEng-27/MechEng-27/README.md

 # Hello 👋

-My name is Ryan and I have an interest in creating software that helps me solve problems in my career as a mechanical engineer.
+Welcome to my GitHub Page!!!

-Since I enjoy problem solving, I also find programming to be a fun and rewarding hobby!!!
+# About Me

-I've built some applications with Python but lately I've been having fun playing around with HTML, CSS, JavaScript, React etc.
+I like to program both as a hobby and to help me solve problems in my engineering career.
+I started out making applications in Python but lately I have been playing around with HTML, CSS, JavaScript and React.